-Construction is planned from 2023 to 2024, pending funding and permitting approvals.
+Construction is planned to begin in 2025, pending funding.
 The current plan is to construct the project using a phased approach.
 The first phase will include construction of the access route and placement of fill material for the snow storage facility to provide a geotechnically stable site.
 The facility will be completed in subsequent phases.